markusgrotz/click-prompt/README.md

 ## Usage

-The library can be used in two ways: 1) as decorator, or 2) as type parameter.
+The library can be used with decorators:

-### With decorators

 ```python
 import click